dockergiant/rolldev/docs/environments/customizing.md

 Further information on customizing or extending an environment is forthcoming.
 For now, this section is limited to very simple and somewhat common customizations.

-To configure your project with a non-default PHP version, add the following to the project's `.env` file and run `roll env up` to re-create the affected containers:
+To configure your project with a non-default PHP version, add the following to the project's `.env.roll` file and run `roll env up` to re-create the affected containers:

     PHP_VERSION=7.2

-The versions of MariaDB/Mysql, Elasticsearch, Varnish, Redis, NodeJS and Composer may also be similarly configured using variables in the `.env` file:
+The versions of MariaDB/Mysql, Elasticsearch, Varnish, Redis, NodeJS and Composer may also be similarly configured using variables in the `.env.roll` file:

   * `DB_DISTRIBUTION_VERSION` (Available distributions: `DB_DISTRIBUTION=mysql` or `DB_DISTRIBUTION=mariadb`)
   * `ELASTICSEARCH_VERSION`